chadlavi/blog/_posts/2017-05-03-design-sprint.md

   <figcaption>Votes on our customer journey map</figcaption>
 </figure>

 In all honesty, we sort of sped through this part of the process in the workshop.
 In my team in the workshop, I think in part because this was a low-stakes environment, so there wasn't really as much conflict as you might expect in a real team where a real product and real career decisions are in play.
-I think the conflict gathering thing mentioned in the <a href="https://library.gv.com/the-product-design-sprint-decide-day-3-7d4804bd2fd1#d8e7" target="_blank">GV blog</a> is an interesting one, I'd like to try it on my team.
+I think the conflict gathering thing mentioned in the [GV blog](https://library.gv.com/the-product-design-sprint-decide-day-3-7d4804bd2fd1#d8e7) is an interesting one, I'd like to try it on my team.

 <figure>
   <img src="{{site.baseurl}}/images/2017/05/03/3.jpg" alt="photo of my hand-drawn phone screen wireframe" />